03 Mar Vegan heaven at the Plant Hub & Academy (E8)

 I’m into beauty, and there is something very beautiful about plants.
 Even the word ‘plant’ rolls off the tongue, and sounds so much more universal, inspiring and expansive than ‘vegetable’ or ‘legumbre’, as in Spanish.

-One of the five books I am currently reading is Alan Moore’s Why Beauty is Key to Everything, part of the DO series.
-Inspired by the book, I am at present working on increasing my depth of field for seeing beauty in life… we too quickly tuck into our food, before being ‘warmed’ by its layers of visual depth.
+Inspired by Alan Moore’s Why Beauty is Key to Everything, part of the beautifully succinct DO series, I am at present working on increasing my depth of field for seeing beauty in life.
+When it comes to food, we tend to tuck in too quickly, before allowing ourselves to be ‘warmed’ by its layers of visual depth.

 The Plant Academy

-With the morning course over, I had a peek into the Plant Academy, where Lauren was in preparation mode.
+As students poured out of the classroom at the end of the morning course, I had a peek into the Plant Academy, where Lauren had switched to preparation mode.

 Gung Ho – fashion & plants